skellis46/slipbox/somatics unlimited.md

 - dig deeper into the kinds of claims I was looking for -- need clarity here -- see Hetty's comments

-With each article I noted the type of somatic practice, the claim itself, the mechanism for the claim, and whether the claim was primary or secondary.
-By "mechanism" I mean some indication of how the somatic practice did what the author said it did.

-Here's an example.
-It's the next one off my list of randomly selected articles, and is from Vicky Wright's remarkable 2021 (V13:1/2) reflection on _Using mask to explore earlier evolutionary states of sensory awareness, and their role in our inter-relationship with the natural world_.

-In this the somatic practice would be _Phylogenetic mask work_ which I appreciate is not your run of the mill somatic practice.
-Wright claimed that this mask work:

-> can help us to overcome a human/nature alienation and instead create connection.[@wright-2021-using p.203]

-This claim was primary in that it made no reference to research or scholarship by other people.
-There is some sense of mechanism for this effect described by Wright as the "'animal' or 'natural' modes of sensing available to us within our bodies" [@wright-2021-using p.203] and which later in the article she develops as principles.

 (I would guess that as of now it is the journal I have read most in my scholarly life, perhaps along with IJSD and CHOR -- but then I've co-edited those journals) I think